Glacial Lake Wisconsin: Formation and demise

 The Dells were carved by the torrent when Glacial Lake Wisconsin drained.

 This lake, during the last glacial period, was probably not the only Glacial Lake Wisconsin.
 The present day Wisconsin River travels from near the Upper Peninsula from its source Lac Vieux Desert over 420 miles until it meets the Mississippi at Prairie du Chien.
 Earlier glaciers probably blocked the Wisconsin River, producing earlier glacial lakes in central Wisconsin like Lake DuBay.
 After Lake DuBay, the Wisconsin river is blocked from going south for over twenty miles between Stevens Point and Wisconsin Rapids.
 A tall sandstone bluff is found on the south side of the river between these two cities.
 From Wisconsin Rapids to Nekoosa the river drops vertically 300 ft in just five miles and requires four dams.
 Rock outcroppings on the east side of the river at the Centralia dam, at the Bulls Eye Country Club and across the river from Port Edwards, suggest ancient flooding before the dams were built and the river reminds residents almost every year of its power to flood from the northern Wisconsin watershed.
 A large boulder just below the Nekoosa dam was obviously there in ancient times.
 Large Lake Petenwell above Necedah and Roche a Cri is now used to help control floods.
 Then after the Wisconsin Dells rock formations, 75-foot limestone bluffs carved by water exist as the Wisconsin merges with the Mississippi.

-North East of Stevens Point, Sunset Lake, Three Lakes and numerous other unnamed glacial pothole-like lakes exist.
+Northeast of Stevens Point, Sunset Lake, Three Lakes and numerous other unnamed glacial pothole-like lakes exist.
 With plentiful surface water more work is needed to understand buried rock formations and the hydrology of water feeding these lakes in central Wisconsin.